mjflores/OpenCv-calibrate-stereo-rig/README.md

-# OpenCv-second-example
+# OpenCv-third-example

-This example shows how to read images from a stereo rig by using OpenCv 3.10 and Ubuntu 14.04
+This example shows how to calibrate a stereo rig by using OpenCv 3.10 and Ubuntu 14.04